-Apart from the Board of Directors as the decision-making body, the Company establishes the Management Committee consisting of Directors.
+Apart from the Board of Directors as the decision-making body, the Company establishes the Management Committee consisting of Directors (including Directors who are Audit & Supervisory Committee Members) and some Executive Officers.
 Depending on the agenda, relevant executive officers also participate in the meeting of the Management Committee to streamline and accelerate deliberation on important managerial matters.